PencilCode/jquery-turtle/README.md

-  remove()              // Removes default turtle and its globals (fd, etc). hatch([n,] [img])     // Creates and returns n turtles with the given img. see(a, b, c...)       // Logs tree-expandable data into debugging panel. print(html)           // Appends html into the document body. input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(w, h)           // Outputs a table with h rows and w columns. playnow('[DFG][EGc]') // Plays musical notes now, without queueing.
+  remove()              // Removes default turtle and its globals (fd, etc). hatch([n,] [img])     // Creates and returns n turtles with the given img. see(a, b, c...)       // Logs tree-expandable data into debugging panel. write(html)           // Appends html into the document body. ask([label,] fn)      // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(m, n)           // Outputs a table with m rows and n columns. sound('[DFG][EGc]')   // Plays musical notes now, without queueing.
 </pre>

 Here is another CoffeeScript example that demonstrates some of